YomnaAhmed97/Head-Pose-Estimation/README.md

 # Head-Pose-Estimation
-In this project I've worked on AFLW2000-3D dataset which is a dataset of 2000 images that have been annotated with image-level 68-point 3D facial landmarks, with various head poses.
+In this project I've worked on AFLW2000-3D dataset which is a dataset of 2000 images that have been annotated with image-level 68-point 3D facial landmarks, with various head poses for humans and animations.
-By using mediapipe to extract faces landmarks which are 468 points in 3D, but we used X & Y only.
+By using mediapipe to extract faces landmarks which are 468 points in 3D, but we used x-axis & y-axis.
 The regression model of predicting the 3 angles (pitch - yaw - roll) of head pose estimation was XGboost Regressor.

 ## Data